COMMITTED TO OUR LEGACY

 From the Casa Grande de la Cuesta to Pazo do Batanero

-The first references in the family archives to El Pazo, the farm, the vineyards, and the wine cellar date back to 1416.
+The first references in the family archives to El Pazo ( Manor house), the farm, the vineyards, and the wine cellar date back to 1416.

 The design of El Pazo